aregsar/aregsarblog/blog/2020/laravel-run-parallel-tests-with-mysql-in-docker/index.md

 In the blog post [Laravel Feature Tests With MySQL In Docker](https://aregsar.com/blog/2020/laravel-feature-tests-with-mysql-in-docker)
 I described how I use MySQL running in docker for running feature tests.

-Here is the docker compose file with the two MySQL services:
+Here is the docker compose file from that blog post that has a MySQL service for app development and a separate MySQL service for testing:

 ```yml
 version: "3.1"